Battle of the North Inch

 The Battle of the North Inch (also known as the Battle of the Clans) was a staged battle between the Clan Chattan and the "Clan Quhele" in September 1396.
 Thirty men were selected to represent each side in front of spectators, including King Robert III of Scotland and his court, on land that is now the North Inch park in Perth, Scotland.

 The Clan Chattan killed all but one of their opponents, at a cost of 19 deaths on their own side, and were awarded the victory.
-It is not clear whom they were fighting: it may have been their traditional enemies Clan Cameron, or it may have been Clan Davidson in an internal dispute for precedence in the confederation of Clan Chattan.
+It is not clear whom they were fighting: it may have been their traditional enemies Clan Cameron, or it may have been Clan Davidson, in an internal dispute for precedence in the confederation of Clan Chattan.

 Contemporary evidence

-Contemporary evidence for the battle from the time when the battle is said to have taken place is found in the Chamberlain Rolls from 26 April 1396 to 1 June 1397 held at Edinburgh Register House and entitled Computum Custumariorum burgi de Perth in which a sum equal to about £14 is recorded for the timber, iron, and the erection of the lists for the sixty persons fighting on the Inch (island).
+Contemporary evidence for the battle from the time when the battle is said to have taken place is found in the Chamberlain Rolls from 26 April 1396 to 1 June 1397, held at Edinburgh Register House and entitled Computum Custumariorum burgi de Perth, in which a sum equal to about £14 is recorded for the timber, iron, and the erection of the "lists", the enclosure fence for the designated field of combat on the Inch (island).

 According to historian Alexander Mackintosh-Shaw the next historic record and first actual account of the battle, is in Orygynale Cronykil of Scotland which was written by Andrew of Wyntoun (c.
 1350 – c.
 1425) in about 1420.
 The battle is mentioned by Walter Bower (c.
 1385–1449) in his work Scotichronicon.

-The battle is also recorded by four 16th century historians: John Major (1467–1550) in his History of Greater Britain and whose account follows that given previously by Bower, Hector Boece (1465–1536) in his Historia Gentis Scotorum (History of the Scottish People), George Buchanan (1506-1582) in his History of Scotland, Rerum Scoticarum Historia. and John Lesley (1527–1596) in his De origine, moribus, ac rebus gestis Scotiae libri decem.
+The battle is also recorded by four 16th-century historians: John Major (1467–1550) in his History of Greater Britain and whose account follows that given previously by Bower, Hector Boece (1465–1536) in his Historia Gentis Scotorum (History of the Scottish People), George Buchanan (1506-1582) in his History of Scotland, Rerum Scoticarum Historia. and John Lesley (1527–1596) in his De origine, moribus, ac rebus gestis Scotiae libri decem.
 However, according to Mackintosh-Shaw, Boece and Lesley having flourished so long after the events that they describe their testimony is of slight importance.